 Garden Lessons and Activities

 - Bees — Members of the bee family are explored; including mason bees, honeybees, bumblebees, and wasps.
 The take-away fact is to know that bees and wasps are beneficial in the garden and to leave them alone so they won’t sting and can do their jobs in the garden.

-- Bird Beaks — Children will learn about birds and how they adapt to their habitat.
-Students will use items that represent different types of bird beaks and attempt to pick up a variety of foods as a bird might do.
+- Bird Beaks — Children learn about birds and how they adapt to their habitat.
+Students use items that represent different types of bird beaks and attempt to pick up a variety of foods as a bird might do.
 (This lesson is adapted from the Calif.
 Dept. of Education and the Ridgefield Wildlife Refuge.)

-- Lesson Plan Lettuce Seed Strips — Children will construct lettuce seed strips in preparation for easy planting in the garden.
+- Lesson Plan Lettuce Seed Strips — Children construct lettuce seed strips in preparation for easy planting in the garden.